Royal Theater Heerlen: History

 In 1903 Laurentius van Bergen, who ran a funfair company, decided to start a traveling cinema besides his other attractions.
 He stopped running the cinema, however, to concentrate on his funfair attractions.
 Twenty years later he left his company to his sons Alexander, Max and Mathieu.
 They saw little profit in running a funfair company and, in 1931, switched to running cinemas for good.
 In 1932 they built their first cinema, a huge success, in Roermond.
 Heerlen, a booming mine city, seemed a good place to run another cinema, although there were already a substantial number of cinemas in downtown Heerlen (Stadschouwburg, Hollandia, and Universal), but since they all belonged to the same owner (Verenigde Bioscoop-Theaters te Heerlen-Hoensbroek, a company owned by Erwin Hirschberg and his brother Curt) the Nederlands Bioscoopbond allowed a new cinema in Heerlen.

-While the Hollandia theater was being renovated the building of the Royal started; the Royal has to become the most beautiful and biggest cinema in Limburg.
+While the Hollandia theater was being renovated the building of the Royal started; the Royal was to become the biggest and most beautiful cinema in Limburg.
 After a building period of 100 days, the Royal Theater opened its doors on January 29, 1938, and surpassed the Hollandia Theater, which had reopened two weeks earlier, in size.